Last update: January 7th, 2018

 Notice to California Residents

 If you are resident of the State of California and would like to know how your “personal information” (as defined in the Shine the Light Law, Cal.
 Civ.
-Code 1798.83) is shared with third parties, what categories of personal information we have shared with third parties in the preceding year, as well as the names and addresses of those third parties, please email us at: firstname.lastname@example.org
+Code 1798.83) is shared with third parties, what categories of personal information we have shared with third parties in the preceding year, as well as the names and addresses of those third parties, please email us at: firstname.lastname@example.org or get in touch via our contact page.

 In order to opt-out from disclosure of your personal information to any third party for marketing purposes, please follow the instructions below.
 Please be advised that where California State residents opt-out from permitting their personal information to be shared, such individuals may still receive selected offers directly from us, in accordance with applicable law.